ktorio/ktor-documentation/topics/client_logging.md

 - The `level` property specifies the logging level.
    For instance, you can log only request/response headers or include their bodies.
 - The `filter` function allows you to filter log messages for requests matching the specified predicate.
 In the example below, only requests made to `ktor.io` get into the log.
+- The `sanitizeHeader` function allows you to sanitize sensitive headers to avoid their values appearing in the logs.
+In the example below, Authorization header value will be replaced with '***' when logging.

 ```kotlin
 ```